Codesai/website/_posts/2019-05-25-negative-builder.md

 <script src="https://gist.github.com/trikitrok/8c9558ba57e945828ccbfea453ccf81b.js"></script>

 which is a builder with a fluid interface that follows to the letter a typical implementation of the pattern.
 There are even libraries that help you to automatically create this kind of builders<a href="#nota2"><sup>[2]</sup></a>.

+<h3>The problem. </h3>
-However, in this particular case, implementing the `QueryStringBuilder` following this typical recipe causes a lot of problems.
-Looking at the test code, you can see why.
+In this particular case, however, implementing the `QueryStringBuilder` following this typical recipe causes a lot of problems.
+Looking at the test code, you may see why.

 To add a new mandatory parameter, for example `sourceId`, following the TDD cycle, you would first write a new test asserting that a query string lacking the parameter should not be valid.